The first in our series of blogs about memory techniques looks at mind maps.

 Add value to your Task 1 essay (and improve your writing score) by learning some ways to comment on the data shown in the writing paper of the IELTS Academic exam

 We would love to help you find the right course for your needs and personal goals.
-Simply get in touch!
+Enquire today!